Coherent Springer theory and the categorical Deligne-Langlands correspondence: Moduli of Langlands parameters for GLn

-Fix a pair $(M^{\vee},\pi)$, with $\pi$ an irreducible supercuspidal representation of $M^{\vee}$.
-Following Bernstein-Deligne~\cite{bernstein-deligne}, we let $D(G^{\vee})_{[M^{\vee},\pi]}$ denote the full subcategory of $D(G^{\vee})$ whose objects $\Pi$ have the property that every irreducible subquotient of $\Pi$ has supercuspidal support inertially equivalent to $(M^{\vee},\pi)$.
+For such a pair $(M, \pi)$ up to inertial equivalence, following Bernstein-Deligne~\cite{bernstein-deligne}, we define $D(G)_{[M,\pi]} \subset D(G)$ to be the full subcategory of objects such that every subquotient of $\Pi$ has supercuspidal support inertially equivalent to $(M,\pi)$.
 Then Bernstein-Deligne show: